 Turning research into outcomes and impacts

-Once an applicant has determined as many of the potential research users as possible, and outlined the project’s potential outputs, outcomes and impacts, they must determine the most effective ways to connect with the users.
+Once an applicant (in concert with team members and partners, where appropriate) has determined potential research users and outlined the project’s potential outputs, outcomes and impacts, he or she must determine the most effective ways to connect with users.
+In cases of co-production of knowledge in particular, the partners and research users are in the best position to guide the course of research to ensure that users’ needs are met.

 Researchers must ensure that their proposed ways of reaching potential users are both appropriate and sufficient.
-While it is not possible to provide an exhaustive list of methods, media may include: books, refereed journal articles, data warehousing, social media, websites, films, plays, videos, exhibits, festivals, funding mechanisms, media coverage, op-eds, public service announcements, pamphlets, policy papers, reports, knowledge syntheses and workshops, or conferences and other events.
+While it is not possible to provide an exhaustive list of methods, media may include: books, refereed journal articles, data sharing through online repositories, social media, dance, performances, oral histories, websites, films, plays, videos, exhibits, festivals, funding mechanisms, media coverage, op-eds, public service announcements, pamphlets, policy papers, reports, knowledge syntheses and workshops, or conferences and other events.
 As a general rule, the broader the means used, the broader the impact.
 Using open access publication platforms is another effective way of increasing the visibility of research results.

-- Meetings with knowledge users are an effective vehicle for forging strong and lasting connections.
+- Meetings with knowledge users, especially at the outset of the project, are an effective vehicle for forging strong and lasting connections.

-- When building relationships with organizations, build links across multiple levels, from frontline/program/policy staff to executives.
+- When building relationships with organizations, build links across multiple levels, from front-line, program and policy staff to executives.

 - To produce knowledge mobilization products that meet users’ needs, researchers can use or repackage existing materials, or develop new ones, in concert with the users and their identified needs.